luishgarciap/RE-STORM/README.md

 UNDER CONSTRUCTION

-The paper results shown have been organized in three categories:
+The paper results have been organized in three categories:

 * System under Dynamic Context (folders DynamicContext_DC1 to DynamicContext_DC2)
 * Other Service Level Agreements (SLAs) (folder Other SLAs)
 * System Under stable conditions (folder _StableConditions)

-Each folder contains the .json files utilized to generate the plots presented in the paper.
+Each folder contains the .json files utilized to generate the plots presented in [1].

 [1] Luis Garcia-Paucar, Nelly Bencomo.
 Requirements Trade-offs for Self-adaptation using Requirements-aware Runtime Models based on Partially Observable Markov Decision Processes.
 Paper submitted to http://www.sosym.org/